interferopy/interferopy/README.md

  * Plot the aperture integrated spectrum derived from multiple maps.
 Use the high signal-to-noise channels (those with line emission) to fix the clean-to-dirty beam ratio for all channels.\
 [![spectrum_aperture_technical](examples/thumbnails/spectrum_aperture_technical.png)](examples/plots/spectrum_aperture_technical.pdf)

+### Finding line emitters

+Interferopy includes an implementation of the Findclumps algorithm used by Walter+2018 to find emitters in ASPECS.
+At its core, Findclumps simply convolves the cube with boxcar kernels of various sizes, and run sextractor on the created image to find "clumps".
+It does so on the original and inverted cubes, enabling the user to estimate which detections are real or not.
+It groups "clumps" by frequency and spatial distance, at the discretion of the user.
+Example usage:

+    from interferopy import Cube
+    cube = Cube('absolute_path/filename')
+    cube.findclumps_full(output_file='./output_directory/file_prefix')
+                kernels= np.arange(3, 20, 2),sextractor_param_file = 'default.sex',
+                clean_tmp=True, min_SNR=3,delta_offset_arcsec=2,delta_freq=0.1)

 ### Cheers!
 Enjoy one pisco coctail, surrounded by dust, bubbling with CO, and with a twist of CNO elements!